Dylandoesprogramming/react-primer/README.md

 We'll talk about each of these files and then we'll use them to build our app.

+I've provided the webpack and babel config for you, but you'l need to install the depenedncies.
+Just run yarn.

 ### A Few Things to Note
 - Importing (requiring) React and ReactDOM
 - Selecting the DOM element